|

 - "Set" or "Let" properties, used to assign a member (the type of the property that will be used depends on the type of the member).

-Caution: In a WINDEV application, these specific DLLs cannot be called by API or CallDLL32.
+Please note In a WINDEV application, these particular DLLs cannot be functions API or CallDLL32.
 Indeed, these DLLs do not comply with the WINAPI standard of Windows.
 These DLLs are used in the WINDEV projects as automation objects.
 For more details, see Automation objects.
 Using a Visual Basic DLL To use a DLL written in Visual Basic in a WINDEV project: - Register the DLL if necessary.

 - Declare the DLL in a WLanguage process.